TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Index.rst

 :Previous Key: doc_tut_editors
 :Version:      |release|
 :Language:     en
 :Description: This tutorial explains how to add or change content on an existing website using TYPO3 CMS.
-It provides the most basic instructions step by step and illustrated with screenshots.
 :Keywords:     forEditors, forBeginners, tutorial
 :Copyright:    2000-2016
 :Author:       Documentation Team